bharatbhatt-agli/test/README.md

 # check this out trying fetch and pull.
-I am trying this using fetch
+I am trying this using pull tested.
+Pull =fetch + merge